bodrick/awesome/TOPICS.md

 ## js-library

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## preact

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [preactjs/preact](https://github.com/preactjs/preact) - ⚛️ Fast 3kB React alternative with the same modern API.
 Components & Virtual DOM.

 ## select

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [Choices-js/Choices](https://github.com/Choices-js/Choices) - A vanilla JS customisable select box/text input plugin ⚡️
 *   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 ## selection

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [jaredreich/notie](https://github.com/jaredreich/notie) - 🔔 a clean and simple notification, input, and selection suite for javascript, with no dependencies

 ## selections

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## ux-design

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## ux-experience

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## viselect

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## change-alert